ljay79/opsworks-cookbooks/README.md

 - deploy
 - mysql

-cookbook "simple-php" is an custom cookbook for the "Simple PHP App" example(https://github.com/ljay79/simple-app)
+Cookbook "simple-php" is an custom cookbook for the "Simple PHP App" example (https://github.com/ljay79/simple-app)